-Six Workforce Development Councils (WDCs), including Muka Tangata, were created as part of the Reform of Vocational Education (RoVE) in 2021 to ensure ākonga (learners) enter the workforce with the skills needed by employers and necessary for success.
+Six Workforce Development Councils (WDCs), including Muka Tangata, were established in 2021 to ensure ākonga (learners) enter the workforce with the skills needed by employers and necessary for success.

 The six WDCs are: